SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

 <img src='./assets/poster_fin.png'>

-> _This repositry contains the reference scripts and the content presented in the NTU OSS Data scraping and Data cleaning workshop._
+> _This repositry contains the reference scripts and the content presented in the NTU OSS Data scraping and Data cleaning workshop.
+This workshop is purely for educational purpose only._

 **Presenter:** <ins>Siddesh</ins> Sambasivam Suseela <br>
 **Date (Time):** 25 September 2020 (6:30 PM - 8:30 PM SGT)

 # **About Me**

-I am Junior Year EEE Undergraduate student specialising in data intelligence and processing, and currently serving as the chairperson of NTUOSS's TGIFHacks Events committee.
-I am deeply passionate about industrial research in deep learning and interested in application and deployment of large scale machine learning models.
-I love to contribute to open sources projects and to participate in various Kaggle competitions.
+I am a Junior Year EEE Undergraduate student specialising in data intelligence and processing.
+I am currently serving as the chairperson of NTUOSS's TGIFHacks Events committee.
+I am deeply passionate about industrial research in deep learning and interested in application and deployment of large-scale machine learning models.
+I love to contribute to open sources projects and participate in various Kaggle competitions.
 I am currently working as a part-time Data Science intern at Shopee in the Language services team.

 > _Feel free to drop an email if you have any doubts or to collaborate on any projects!_
 >